patrickwrowe/Language-Models-for-AI-Molecule-Generation/README.md

 # ChEmbed

-Using language models to learn with SMILES strings
+Using language models to learn with SMILES strings.